🔥Crypto Fireside #17 — Interviews with crypto people.

 🔥Do you have any advice for other creators, entrepreneurs, or developers who want to get started or are just beginning?

-🔥Talk about the Hollywood strike; it seems what you are doing will directly benefit.
-Do you have a plan to speak to any of these folks about your project and show them how it solves their problem?
+🔥Talk about the Hollywood strike; it seems what you are doing will directly benefit you.
+Do you have the plan to speak to any of these folks about your project and show them how it solves their problem?

 🔥Where can we go to learn more?